DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-07-03-progressive-dot-net-tutorials-episode-2.md

 He has also built an IDE with many samples on the windows store, but sadly I was not able to find it.
 If you want to check it out give him a shout on twitter.

 Also the source code to these library’s are not available on his github, he gave us them via usb in the talk so I cannot unfortunately link to them.
-You can of course attend one of his talks on this topc to get your hands on them :P
+You can of course attend one of his talks on this topic to get your hands on them :P

 After this Trelford told us a story how he was stuck on a train for three hours, so he extended his Small Basic AST & Parser to [implement the C# language](http://trelford.com/blog/post/parsecsharp.aspx), including features that Microsoft started but later dropped.
 His friend then also [built a compiler for this](https://neildanson.wordpress.com/2014/02/11/building-a-c-compiler-in-f/).